-But for anyone who wants better media that’s better fuel for cognition, new innovations in media that will define the future of media itself, and for any software companies that want to pioneer that and bring it into existence, well I can only say, bring me onto your team and let me help you make this happen. (contact rob snyder)
+But for anyone who wants better media that’s better fuel for cognition, new innovations in media that will define the future of media itself, and for any software companies that want to pioneer that and bring it into existence, well I can only say, the future is there, waiting for you to define it.

-The ideas in my book (free on Apple Books, and in PDF for download), when implemented by software companies, will evolve the nature of “drawing” (the nature of its expression, amplifying the way that we “draw attention to”, “take a closer look” within modeled environments), as well as the nature of drawing’s fusion within models, moving beyond the first generation drawing-model fusions that began (with my work at the time at Bentley Systems) in 2012.
-The new evolutions described in the book, now, for software developers, will introduce new and highly effective, highly compelling and engaging means for interaction with modeled environments, extending the (centuries long) legacy of drawing in powerful new ways.
+The ideas in the Tangerine Media Innovation Spec 2018 (free on Apple Books, and in PDF for download) will evolve the nature of “drawing”, the nature of its expression, amplifying the way that we “draw attention to”, “take a closer look”, within modeled environments, moving beyond the first generation drawing-model fusions first made available in commercial software in 2012.
+The new evolution of fusion described in the Tangerine Spec, now, will bring new and effective, compelling and engaging means for interaction with modeled environments, extending the centuries long legacy of drawing in new ways.

-So what is it?
-A machismo contest?
-Or do we move forward with innovation that matters?
+So is it a machismo contest?
+Or do we move forward in ways that matter?